scalapb/ScalaPB/docs/src/main/markdown/sbt-settings.md

 ## Basic Installation

 To automatically generate Scala case classes for your messages add ScalaPB's sbt plugin to your project.
-Create a file named `project/scalapb.sbt` containing the following line:
+Create a file named `project/plugins.sbt` containing the following line (or add the following lines if a file with this name already exists):

 ```scala
 addSbtPlugin("com.thesamet" % "sbt-protoc" % "{{site.data.version.sbt_protoc}}")